 Above Circular Quay, the Cahill Expressway is one of the best spots to view the Sydney New Year’s Eve fireworks.

-There are 2 separate sessions to view the 9pm family fireworks and midnight fireworks.
+There is one session for accessible tickets to view both the 9pm and midnight fireworks.

 The viewing area is 700 metres from the entry point.